qinenergy/adanet/README.md

 # ADA-Net
-Tensorflow implementation for the paper [Semi-Supervised Learning by Augmented Distribution Alignment](https://arxiv.org/abs/1905.08171)
+Tensorflow implementation for our paper [Semi-Supervised Learning by Augmented Distribution Alignment](https://arxiv.org/abs/1905.08171)  Qin Wang, Wen Li, Luc Van Gool

 ## Requirements
-tensorflow-gpu(Tested on 1.10.0 and 1.13.1), scipy 0.19.0(for ZCA whitening required by the original ConvLarge Implementation in VAT), Tensorpack (for ImageNet experiments)
+tensorflow-gpu (Tested on 1.10.0 and 1.13.1)
+scipy 0.19.0 (for ZCA whitening required by the original ConvLarge Implementation in VAT) tensorpack (for ImageNet experiments)

 ### Preparation for ConvLarge Experiments